View selection in multi-view stacking: Choosing the meta-learner: Choosing the meta-learner

 The \textit{adaptive lasso} \citep{adaptive_lasso} is a weighted version of the lasso with data-dependent weights.
 Consider again the negative log-likelihood in \eqref{eq:loss}.
 Let us define for each $\beta_v \in \bm{\beta}$ a corresponding weight $\hat{w}_v = 1 / |\hat{\beta}_v|^{\gamma}$, with $\hat{\beta}_v$ an initial estimate of $\beta_v$, and $\gamma > 0$ a tuning parameter.
 Then the adaptive lasso estimates are given by

 In the context of linear models, \citet{adaptive_lasso} suggested to use OLS or ridge regression to obtain the initial $\hat{\beta}_v$'s.
 We use (logistic) ridge regression with nonnegativity constraints to obtain the initial estimates.
 Due to the nonnegativity constraints, views which would have otherwise obtained a negative coefficient thus obtain an infinitely large penalty (i.e. are removed from the model) in the weighted lasso.
-We use cross-validation to select both $\lambda$ and $\gamma$; for the candidate values used see Section \ref{sect:software}.